playit-cloud/playit-agent/README.md

 ```

 **Note**
-Please only use the playit program if you downloaded if from an offical source or are compiling and running from source.
+Please only use the playit program if you downloaded it from an offical source or are compiling and running from source.

 ## Building / Running Locally